KhalHam1/INFO-3604-Project/README.md

 # Coursework Scheduler
 ![Scheduler Image](./src/assets/images/app.jpeg)
 Coursework Scheduler is a realtime scheduling application that is intend to facilitate simultaneous scheduling of student assessments while helping lecturers to visual students current workloads utilizing an interactive calendar with various views.
+[Deployed Link](https://scheduler-authentication.web.app/)

 ### Technologies used are:
 1. [Angular Framework](https://angular.io/)